maidsafe/rfcs/text/0046-new-auth-flow/containers.md

 The root container is the main entry point for the user and most apps to interact with.
 It is a locally encrypted container stored at a random location on the network known only to the user, that generally only the authenticator has write access to.
 It reference will be stored in the users session packet on account creation.
 Keys starting with an underscore (`_`) are reserved for internal usage by the authenticator, while the authenticator may also allow the creation of other keys later.

-Where the value is a serialised tuple of the `DataId` in the network and a string or tuple of conventions the container follows.
+Where the value is a serialised tuple of the `DataIdentifier` in the network and a string or tuple of conventions the container follows.

 Secondly, the authenticator has another mapped data container which holds the encryption keys per each container, which is locally encrypted with a separate key that only the authenticator has access to and will never be shared.
 That is called the `RootKeysContainer`.